 The Dalai Lama is someone whom I suspect has clocked up his fair share of meditation time.
 Of course we can understand intellectually that worrying is not helpful but we all still have times when we do it.
-Meditation as a practice helps us to embody this understanding and to accept the unexpected and sometimes undesirable twists and turns as an inevitable part of life, rather than to resisting them and creating stress and tension.
+Meditation as a practice helps us to embody this understanding and to accept the unexpected and sometimes undesirable twists and turns as an inevitable part of life, rather than resisting them and creating stress and tension.
 We observe our thoughts and feelings and learn to let them pass.
 As we become more conscious of our anxieties and troublesome thoughts we have more ownership of them and are less affected by them.
-Meditators find it easier to relax, they’re practiced at it!
+Meditators find it easier to relax, they’re practiced at it.

 Gain a Greater Understanding of Yourself

 So often we think something and we are that thought.
 We don’t recognise it as a thought, we just think it before thinking something else and continuing in a series of thoughts.
 These thoughts grow into opinions and inform our actions.
 They form the basis of our belief system and define our truths.
 They shape who we are.

 With meditation we learn to observe thoughts and see them from a greater perspective.
 This increases awareness and clarity of the mind’s habits and thought patterns; what occupies your mind and how you think.
 In this way meditation gives you the opportunity to know yourself better and also to gain insight into why you are the way you are.